Fit for Life Diet Reviews

 The rest I'll keep around and maybe look back on it if the time calls for it.

 A few good points.
 Powered through the first 3rd of the book, rest were recepies.
-A bit preachy at times but there were some solid ideas to try.
+A bit preachy at times but there were some solid ideas to try.-Fruit until noon is one.

 -Acid and alkaline aspect of breaking down food